 The figure of Jesus was ever-present in his thoughts, from his youth to his last years.
-The Christ of The Last Temptation of Christ shares Katzantzakis’ anguished metaphysical and existential concerns, seeking answers to haunting questions and often torn between his sense of duty and mission, on one side, and his own human needs to enjoy life, to love and to be loved, and to have a family.
-A tragic figure who at the end sacrifices his own human hopes for a wider cause, Kazantzakis’ Christ is not an infallible, passionless deity but rather a passionate and emotional human being who has been assigned a mission, with a meaning that he is struggling to understand and that often requires him to face his conscience and his emotions, and ultimately to sacrifice his own life for its fulfillment.
+The Christ of The Last Temptation of Christ shares Katzantzakis’ metaphysical and existential concerns, seeking answers to haunting questions and often torn between his sense of duty and mission, on one side, and his own human needs to enjoy life, to love and to be loved, and to have a family.
+Kazantzakis’ Jesus is a tragic figure who at the end sacrifices his own human hopes for a wider cause, he is not an infallible, passionless deity but rather a passionate and emotional human being who has been assigned a mission, with a meaning that he is struggling to understand and that often requires him to face his conscience and his emotions, and ultimately to sacrifice his own life for its fulfillment.
 He is subject to doubts, fears and even guilt.
 In the end, he is the Son of Man, a man whose internal struggle represents that of humanity.

 “Δεν ελπιζω τιποτα. Δε φοβουμαι τιποτα. Ειμαι λεφτερος.

 I hope for nothing.
 I fear nothing.
 I’m free.”